ibm-mas/cli/docs/commands/provision-fyre.md

 ### Storage Provisioner Configuration
 - `--no-storage`  Disable setup of the nfs-client storage class
-- `--nfs-image-registry-size IMAGE_REGISTRY_STORAGE_SIZE` Defines the image registry storage size when configured to use NFS (default 100gb).
+- `--nfs-image-registry-size FYRE_NFS_IMAGE_REGISTRY_SIZE` Defines the image registry storage size when configured to use NFS (default 100gb).
 The size allocated cannot be superior of storage available in the Fyre Infrastructure node.

 ### Other Commands
 - `--no-confirm` Provision the cluster without prompting for confirmation